ltfschoen/nft-coretime/packages/nft/README.md

-# Deploy and interact with NFT or similar on Unique Network
+# Unique Network deploy and interact with NFT or similar

 Generate .env file and populate its value with the mnemonic seed of a Substrate-based account
 ```bash